 #2 - They are convenient.

 Being able to carry a small plastic card in your pocket, purse or phone case is much easier than lugging a wallet full of cash and change around.
 One of the most popular uses of these cards is for online shopping.
 Most major retailers that you will shop with offer the option to save your card information on their website.
 Simply save your card information and the next time you shop there your card will be on file and your checkout time is cut down to mere seconds!
 How convenient is that?
+Need some extra money for shopping?
+This site pays up to $25 per survey.

 #3 - They are safer than other payment methods.